14 Machine Learning Interview Questions (+ Tips to Answer Them)

 Emphasize that deductive reasoning typically requires pre-existing knowledge or explicit rules to apply to new data.
 In contrast, inductive reasoning focuses on learning from data to build models that generalize well to unseen examples.

 Knowing when to use classification or regression models is crucial in machine learning.
-These two types of algorithms serve distinct purposes, and understanding their suitability for different problems is essential for effective modeling.
+These two algorithms serve distinct purposes, and understanding their suitability for different problems is essential for effective modeling.

 How to answer: Classification models are the go-to choice when the task involves labeling or categorizing new data instances.
 For instance, consider an application that identifies different types of plants based on their pictures.
 On the other hand, regression models are employed when the goal is to predict an outcome that is either a variable quantity or the probability of a binary classification.